MicrosoftDocs/customer-insights/ci-docs/predict-product-recommendation.md

   :::image type="content" source="media/product-recommendation-keyrecommendationfactors.png" alt-text="Key recommendation factors learned by the model to generate product recommendations.":::

-- **Data statistics**: Gives an overview of the number of transactions, customers, and products the model considered.
+- **Data statistics**: An overview of the number of transactions, customers, and products the model considered.
 It's based on the input data that was used to learn patterns and generate product recommendations.

   :::image type="content" source="media/product-recommendation-datastatistics.png" alt-text="Data statistics around input data used by the model to learn patterns.":::

   This section shows stats around the data points that were used by the model to learn patterns and generate product recommendations.
 Filtering, as configured in the model configuration, will apply on the output generated by the model.
 However, the model uses all available data to learn patterns.
-Therefore, if you use product filtering in the model configuration, this section will show the total number of products that the model analyzed to learn patterns, which might differ from the number of products that match the defined filtering criteria.
+Therefore, if you use product filtering in the model configuration, this section shows the total number of products that the model analyzed to learn patterns, which might differ from the number of products that match the defined filtering criteria.

-- **High-confidence product recommendations:** A sample of recommendations provided to your customers that the model believes are likely to be purchased by the customer.
-If a product catalog is added, the product IDs get replaced with product names.
-Product names provide a more actionable and intuitive information about the predictions.
+- **High-confidence product recommendations:** A sample of recommendations that the model believes are likely to be purchased by the customer.
+If a product catalog is added, the product IDs are replaced with product names.

   :::image type="content" source="media/product-recommendation-highconfidence.PNG" alt-text="List showing high confidence suggestions for a select set of individual customers.":::

-## Manage predictions

-It's possible to optimize, troubleshoot, refresh, or delete predictions.
-Review an input data usability report to find out how to make a prediction faster and more reliable.
-For more information, see [Manage predictions](predictions-overview.md#manage-existing-predictions).
+Go to **Data** > **Entities** and view the data tab for the output entity you defined for this model. *Score* in the output entity is a quantitative measure of the recommendation.
+The model recommends products with a higher score over products with a lower score.

 [!INCLUDE [footer-include](includes/footer-banner.md)]